bap14/cl-devenv-docker/docs/globalServicesSetup.md

 ## Mutagen (MacOS)

-Install mutagen via Homebrew like any other package: `brew install mutagen`
+Install mutagen via Homebrew like any other package: `brew install mutagen-io/mutagen/mutagen`

 Once installed you can use the sample file as a guide on how to configure this project.